CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 Publish = True
 date = 2023-08-11 20:37:22 +0100
-title = Making improvements to the Flask static site generator description = In this post I talk about the improvements I've made to the Flask static site generator.
+title = Making improvements to the Flask static site generator description = In this post, I talk about the improvements I've made to the Flask static site generator.
 ```

 If you haven't already seen the previous post about how I use Flask to statically generate this site, you